 James A. Vidmar

-Jim Vidmar is a member concentrating on business reorganization cases and debtor/creditor issues.
+Jim Vidmar has always concentrated on business reorganization cases and debtor/creditor issues.
 He has significant experience working with businesses in financial distress.
 He has participated in many business insolvency cases in Maryland, Virginia and the District of Columbia, including work on behalf of Chapter 11 debtors, trustees in bankruptcy, banks, landlords and creditors’ committees.
 Mr. Vidmar has represented purchasers of loans and parties in bankruptcy sales.
 He often represents homebuilders and developers.
 He has defended many claims against commercial guarantors.

 Mr. Vidmar has also served as a mediator in cases pending before the federal bankruptcy court and the Circuit Court for Montgomery County.
 He has completed the forty-hour mediation training course sponsored by the Maryland Institute for Continuing Professional Education of Lawyers.